 HITFLOW - Fetal well-being and blood flow distribution during high-intensity interval training

-We are now investigating the fetus' pulse and blood flow distribution during and immediately after a single high-intensity interval training session in pregnant women.
+We have previously found that the fetal heart rate remains normal when the mother performs short (30-seconds) high-intensity exercise bouts.
+In this study, we investigate the fetus' pulse and blood flow distribution during and immediately after a single high-intensity interval training session in pregnant women.

-The aim of the study is to establish a time-efficient and safe way to exercise for pregnant women and to gain insight into some of the mechanisms of the beneficial effects of maternal exercise on fetal health and well being.
+The aim of the study is to establish a time-efficient and safe way to exercise for pregnant women and to gain insight into some of the mechanisms of the beneficial effects of maternal exercise on fetal health and well-being.

 The project is undertaken at Faculty of Medicine and Health Sciences, NTNU and is approved by The Regional Committee for Medical and Health Research Ethics.